How To Calculate Pool Pump Run Time

 How many gallons of water are in my pool?

-Before we start, let's understand how many gallons of water are in your pool.
+Before you can determine how long the pump should run, it’s important to understand how many gallons of water are in your pool.
 To find your pool’s volume, use one of these easy calculations.
-If you don’t want to calculate the pool volume, take a quick look at the table on this helpful article: Calculating Pool Volume.
+If you don’t want to calculate the pool volume, take a quick look at the table in our post on how to calculate pool volume.

 Square and Rectangle Pools with Single Depth: